 Birds, insects, balloons, airplanes and even a super hero flying gerbil can be found throughout the hospital.
-Exhibit Concepts was brought onboard to create a series of colorful graphic panels and murals located throughout the inpatient tower.
-The murals were created in shapes like an airplane and hummingbird, using individual painted pieces that, when assembled, create an image.
+Exhibit Concepts was brought onboard to produce a series of colorful artwork, graphics and murals located throughout the inpatient tower.
+The artwork was created in shapes like an airplane and hummingbird, using individual painted pieces that, when assembled, create an image.

-Each mural was hand assembled in our facility, with two employees working together to add the painted pieces to the pre-drilled mural board.
-After some time to prep the pieces, the team spent 26 hours assembling the mural one piece at a time.
+Each element was hand assembled in our facility, with two employees working together to add the painted pieces to the pre-drilled graphic substrate.
+After some time to prep the pieces, the team spent 26 hours assembling the dimensional elements one piece at a time.
 We captured the action on camera for posterity, which you can view below.

-Designed by Rai Pinto Studio and Rubio Arauna Studio
+Artwork designed by Rai Pinto Studio and Rubio Arauna Studio.

 Curated by Distinctive Art Source.